wlucia00/datawrangling_i/datawrangling_i.md

 ### Notes

-put data and code in same project because otherwise it might get tricky due to different paths
+- put data and code in same project because otherwise it might get tricky due to different paths

-relative paths - starting from where you are (project/directory) absolute - full address on your computer
+- relative paths - starting from where you are (project/directory) absolute - full address on your computer

+- by default, `read_csv` thinks the first row is column names

 # Class practice